 operation.
 Ability is also required to work with a significant

-diversity of individuals and/or groups; work with data of different
+diversity of individuals and/or groups; work with data of varied

-types and/or purposes; and utilize job related equipment.
-In
+types and/or purposes; utilize job related equipment; perform

-significant; and with equipment it is limited.
-Specific abilities
+significant; and with computer/computerized data it is significant.

-required to satisfactorily perform the functions of the job
+Specific abilities required to satisfactorily perform the functions

 REQUIRED APPLICATION DOCUMENTS